norwytch/lindisfarner/README.md

   -r, --rubricate <W,..> words to highlight in the rubric colour
-      --drolleries       adorn the left margin with ASCII marginal figures --seed <N>         vary which drolleries appear   [default: 0] -o, --output <FILE>    write to a file instead of stdout
+      --drolleries       adorn the left margin with ASCII marginal figures --seed <N>         vary which drolleries appear   [default: 0] -p, --pilcrows         mark paragraph breaks with ¶ instead of a blank line -o, --output <FILE>    write to a file instead of stdout
 ```